Landgate/govhack/README.md

 So you've seen the map viewers already, poked around, and found some data you want to use for your GovHack project.
 Great!

-This section will serve as a *brief* overview and introduction to developing with the SLIP platform.
+This rest of this document will serve as a **brief** overview and introduction to developing with the SLIP platform.

 More detailed information, step-by-step guides, tutorials, code samples, and much more are available on our **[SLIP Developer Documentation](https://github.com/Landgate/slip-developer-documentation/wiki)** portal.

 ## A brief word on mapIds, layerIds, and datasourceIds